 A303 Project: Amesbury to Berwick Down by Stonehenge

-The project is managed by Highways England to design and deliver the Department for Transport scheme aims.
-Wiltshire Council as is the Highways Authority and assists with the consultations and involvement.
+Wiltshire Council is the Local Highways Authority and assisted with the consultations and involvement.

 National Infrastructure Planning

-The A303 Project is a major infrastructure project.
-The developer (in this case Government via its agent, Highways England) must submit an application to the Planning Inspectorate following an extensive consultation.
+The A303 Project is a major infrastructure project, aka National Strategic Infrastructure Project (NSIP).
+The developer (in this case Government via its agent, National Highways) must submit an application to the Planning Inspectorate following an extensive consultation.
 The pre-application stage is the most important stage to influence the application.
 Thereafter, influencing plans through the planning process is possible but more difficult.
 The 6 stages of the development consent regime is described here and in the video below.

 Community Involvement in A303 Amesbury to Berwick Down